neurogenomics/neurogenomics-lab-website/content/authors/openpositions/_index.md

 - <a href="https://ai4health.io/">UKRI Centre for Doctoral Training in AI for Healthcare</a>.
 This program involves bringing AI researchers together with clinical researchers; we expect to be submitting project proposals with interested students.
 - <a href="https://www.imperial.ac.uk/study/pg/fees-and-funding/scholarships/international-scholarship-collaborations/csc/">The China Scholarship Council (CSC) Scheme</a>.
 PhD funding exclusively for students from China.
 - <a href="https://www.imperial.ac.uk/study/pg/fees-and-funding/scholarships/international-scholarship-collaborations/ims/">The Imperial Marshall Scholarship Scheme</a>.
 PhD/MSc funding exclusively for students from USA.
 - <a href="https://www.imperial.ac.uk/admin-services/international-relations/cnrs-imperial-phd-joint-programme/">Imperial College London-CNRS PhD Joint Programme</a>.
-This recently established programe is focused on `Mathematics, data and their applications across all areas of science`.
+This recently established programe is focused on 'Mathematics, data and their applications across all areas of science'.
 Students will spend half their time at Imperial and half at CNRS.

+If you are interested in applying for these programmes then contact Nathan or Sarah to discuss your application.

 # Masters student